 Please review university policies, ask questions of your manager or your HR Business Partner, apply the information as appropriate to your role, and utilize the resources based upon your interests and needs.
 While the university will track changes to policies and procedures, it reserves the right to modify policies with or without notice.
 As such, the website should be consulted regularly for the current and updates to information.

-The George Washington University dedicates itself to furthering human well-being.
-To do this, the university must maintain the confidence of local, national, and worldwide communities.
-For the university to maintain this confidence, trustees, senior officials, faculty, principal investigators, staff, student employees, and others acting on behalf of the university should strive to maintain the highest level of ethics in all of their actions on behalf of the university, and must comply with university policies as well as external laws and regulations.
-Our Statement of Ethical Principles sets forth standards of ethical conduct to which all persons acting on the university’s behalf should aspire.
-The Statement should be used as a general guide in making ethical decisions in all situations, especially those where the “right” answer is not always clear.
+The George Washington University (“GW”) strives to create a positive and ethical environment and maintain the confidence of local, national and global communities.
+The university’s ethical culture has a profound effect on the experience of the GW community.
+For the university to maintain the desired ethical culture and public confidence, all persons acting on behalf of the university should maintain the highest level of ethics in all of their actions, and must comply with university policies as well as applicable laws and regulations.
+This Code of Ethical Conduct (“Code”) presents the standards of ethical conduct applicable to all persons acting on the university’s behalf.
+The Code should be used as a general guide in making ethical decisions in all situations, including those where the “right” answer is not always clear.